Online Dictionary of Intercultural Philosophy

 Ksana, a-temporal duration (by Navjyoti Singh).
 More to come

 Nāgārjuna (Indian philosopher, c.
-150-250 AD) argues that all dharmas, all things or, more specifically, all the elements of which things are composed, are “empty” (by Lucas N. Machado) English and Portuguese ALAF
+150-250 AD) argues that all dharmas, all things or, more specifically, all the elements of which things are composed, are “empty” (by Lucas N. Machado) English and Portuguese ALAFI

 Reformthinking (Indian). (by Gerrit Steunebrink).
 More to come